-Read This Before You Buy a Turnkey Service Business
+Should You Buy a Turnkey Service Business?

 3 People Who Should Consider a Turnkey Service Business

-Turnkey opportunities exist in a variety of industries including painting, cleaning, financial services, and more.
-Even if you’re not an expert in the industry, a true turnkey business provides everything except for staff.
+Turnkey opportunities are available in a variety of industries, including painting, cleaning, financial services, and more.
+Even if you’re not an expert in the field, a turnkey business offers a great way to get started by providing everything you need—except for the staff.
 That means you can skip the stressful startup and jump right in.
-If you identify with one of the following characteristics, a turnkey service business might be the right choice for you.

 1. Entrepreneurs Looking for a Side Hustle